 The Hoya Pubicalyx is an exquisite and unique flowering houseplant native to subtropical and tropical parts of Australasia, South East Asia and the Pacific.
-With its delicate, silky leaves and cascading white blooms, this plant will truly bring life and joy to your home.
+This plant will bring life and joy to your home with its delicate, silky leaves and cascading white blooms.

 The Hoya Pubicalyx grows as an evergreen climber in its natural environment, clinging to tree trunks in dense rainforests.
 The leaves are glossy and typically deep green with a slight twist between them.
 Its stunning white flowers feature five pointed petals around a central yellow eye.
 They form a distinctive Star of Bethlehem shape, making them hard to miss!
 The Hoya Pubicalyx is considered a rare species, and its beauty and mystique will add something special to any room of your home.